dart-lang/language/working/augmentation-libraries/parts_with_imports.md

     included parts or some in the file itself, and then no included part file contains all the files, so there is no lesser containing file.)_

-The *files of a library* is the entire sub-tree of the defining library file.
-It contains the library file.
+The *files of a library* is the entire sub-tree of the defining library file, and the only subtree which contains the library file.
-The sub-tree of a part file of a library contains no library file.
+The sub-tree of a part file of a library contains only part files.

 In short: